dannish94/minigram/readme.md

-A simple React + Redux implementation : Mini Instagram type app Credits to wesbos for the redux tutorial.
+A simple React + Redux implementation : Mini Instagram type app Credits to Wes for the redux tutorial.
 It has been extended within this app.

 ## Running